-A visual patrol of every urban 50 and 33 kV pole and the conductors is carried out every twelve months.
-A helicopter patrol of every rural 50 and 33 kV line is carried out every twelve months.
+A ground based visual patrol of urban 50 and 33 kV poles and conductors is carried out every twelve months

+A visual helicopter patrol of every rural 50 and 33 kV line is carried out every twelve months.
 The patrols are often incorporated into the patrols necessary as a result of a fault occurring.

-The following points are included in the inspection:
+The following points are included in the inspections:

-Structure foundation erosion (weather or excavator work)

-Structure movement and conductor clearance

-General hardware, insulator and conductor condition

-Early signs of cross-arm burning

-Damaged or broken binders

-Monitor vibration dampener performance

-External interference (e.g. trees)

-Sabotage

-Safety Issues e.g. buildings/structures/road widening
+- -Structure foundation erosion (weather or excavator work) - -Structure movement and conductor clearance - -General hardware, insulator and conductor condition - -Early signs of cross-arm burning - -Damaged or broken binders - -Monitor vibration dampener performance - -External interference (e.g. trees) - -Sabotage - Access conditions bridges track condition fencing and gate condition - -Safety Issues e.g. buildings/structures/road widening

-While detailed 110kV lines are inspected at regular scheduled frequencies the detailed inspection is carried out on 50 & 33 kV poles at an increasing frequency as the lines near their forecast end of life.
-This inspection includes updating safety index information on the poles through pole testing and/or visual inspection techniques.
+While detailed 110kV lines are inspected at regular scheduled frequencies more detailed inspection is carried out on 50 & 33 kV poles as the lines near their forecast end of life.
+This inspection includes updating health index information on the poles through pole testing and/or visual inspection techniques.
 Visual inspection includes excavation and/or climbing to categorically determine the poles below ground and/or head condition.
 Any components on the poles, identified from the inspections that require renewal are categorised in terms of risk and scheduled for correction typically within 1 year.

-Discharge detection and thermo scans of selected areas of line close to terminal points at zone substations are undertaken 3 yearly, corresponding with the checks at zone substations.
+Discharge detection and thermal scans of selected areas of line close to terminal points at zone substations are undertaken 3 yearly, corresponding with the checks at zone substations.
 Repairs required as a result of the scans are categorised in terms of risk and scheduled for correction typically within 1 year.